You know what I think if they came to an interim agreement just to save face for Obama?

 If.

-Well, we've had we've had plenty of examples like this in history where people came back waving, look at what I got.
+Now, the Iranians, we've had plenty of examples like this in history where people came back waving, look at what I got.

 I got an agreement.

-They promise to leave us alone.
+They promised to leave us alone.

-They promise they're gonna be good people.
+They promised they're going to be good people.

-Now we've been there done that.
+Now, we've been there, done that.

-And we know that the Iranians could uh wouldn't take much.
+And we know that the Iranians could take much if Obama goes out there and huffs and puffs too much.

-These guys are humiliating me, and he may just say, you know what, we're I I'm I'm pulling back.
+And he may just say, you know what, I'm pulling back.

 I'm canceling everything that you think I agreed to last week.

-Which is their modus operandi.
+He can do that next Tuesday, which is their modus operandi.

-So at this stage, there's just there's nothing specific.
+So at this stage, there's nothing specific.

-So we'll just sit back and we will watch and we'll listen to the platitudes, because that's really the purpose of this framework is for the administration to be able to shout their platitudes, their greatness, and all of that.
+So we'll just sit back and we will watch and we'll listen to the platitudes because that's really the purpose of this framework is for the administration to be able to shout their platitudes, their greatness and all of that.

 Open line Fridays tomorrow, my friends.

-In a mere 21 hours, I turn over the content program uh portion of the program to you for whatever it is you want to talk about.
+In a mere 21 hours, I turn over the content program portion of the program to you for whatever it is you want to talk about.